Baeldung/learn-spring-data/README.md

-# Module 5 - Alternate Querying Methods
+# Alternate Querying Methods

-This is the codebase for Module 5 of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)
+This is the codebase for Module 'Alternate Querying Methods' of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)